eledot/Blitwizard/README-deps.txt

      you will have to patch this in manually.
      Check out the .patch inside src/sdl/ in deps.zip

-OPTIONAL (for FLAC audio format support):
+Required for additional FLAC audio format support (if not using FFmpeg):
  - drop the contents of a source tarball of a recent libFLAC release into src/flac/ see http://sourceforge.net/projects/flac/

-OPTIONAL (for high quality audio resampling support):
+Required for additional high quality audio resampling support:
  - drop the contents of a source tarball of a recent Speex release into src/speex/ see http://speex.org/